Bizongo/ondc-b2b-loan-specification/working_capital_loan_disbursement/on_update_2.md

 **Method:** POST

 **Description:** The FI uses this endpoint to formally confirm the loan and provide the working capital line ID and its details.

-**Steps:**
-  - **Loan Finalization:** The FI processes the CONFIRM request and finalizes the loan details.
-  - **Send Confirmation:** The FI sends the ON_CONFIRM response to the buyer app, including the LINE_ID and LINE_DETAILS (like credit limit, available limit, start/end dates).
-  - **Display Confirmation:** The buyer app displays the confirmation to the borrower.

 ### Request Body